wreckedcarzz/BeamMP-Infected-ToW/README.md

 Like the original, this is not complete.
 I have decided to release my version to help others who are interested in seeing small but meaningful changes.

 This is my first attempt at poking around in Lua, and Github.
 The TODO list is what I may be working on to further the project; no promises.
-A solid two weeks of coding, testing, and troubleshooting is taking its toll on me, but currently it all works.
+A solid three weeks of coding, testing, and troubleshooting is taking its toll on me, but currently it all works.

 Original README below.